 Remarks on logging and firewall configuration

 All FotoWare applications report to the FotoWare Log Server, which is installed alongside the server application.
 The communications between the server application and the log server use UDP port 7000.
 Since the communications occur internally on the server, you do not need to open UPD port 7000 in your firewall.
-However, the Microsoft DNS server can be configured to use arbitrary ports for communications, which could potentially distort communications with the Log Server if it should come to use UDP port 7000.
+However, the Microsoft DNS server can be configured to use arbitrary ports for communications, potentially distorting communications with the Log Server if it should come to use UDP port 7000.
 Therefore, you should make sure to block the use of port 7000 in the DNS server and make that port exclusive for FotoWare applications.